Cost of Living in Portland: $6,302 Monthly Guide

 childcare and education expenses

 Childcare and education are major expenses in Portland.
-Plan for about $21,600/year for one child and $38,500 for two.
+Plan for about $21,600 per year for one child and about $38,500 for two.

-• Compare full-time care, part-time care, and nanny shares to find where you can reduce childcare costs.
+• Compare full-time care, part-time care, and nanny shares to reduce childcare costs.

-• Review local public school funding and property tax implications to forecast education-related expenses.
+• Review school zones and property tax effects before choosing where to live.

-• Factor in estimated medical costs when calculating total family services spending to avoid surprises.
+• Factor in medical costs when calculating total family services spending.

 Strategies to Lower Your Monthly Living Expenses